Proctor and Shaw has transformed a one-bedroom flat in London into an open-plan space filled with serenity and light.

 A study in materiality, transparency and enclosure, the project is conceived as a prototype for micro living in existing housing stock characterised by a constrained footprint but traditionally generous ceiling heights.

-Poky and uncomfortable cellular rooms are replaced by a generous multi functional living space arranged around a translucent sleeping "pod" inspired by Japanese Shoji screens.
+The flat's restrictive cellular rooms are replaced by a generous multifunctional living space designed to maximise storage and arranged around a translucent sleeping 'pod' inspired by Japanese Shoji screens.

 By cleverly stacking accommodation in a single height volume, additional floor area is conjured to provide a real sense of luxury and design quality in just 29 square metres.

 Designer: Proctor and Shaw

 Read more: Proctor and Shaw